Sleep, stress and recovery

 What it actually helps

-- Sleep onset and quality: modest but reliable evidence at 200 to 400 mg before bed.
+- Sleep onset and quality: modest evidence (low-quality trials) at 200 to 400 mg before bed.

 - Muscle cramps and twitches.